Not Everything Needs a Label

 And being deeply interested in something doesn’t mean your brain is wired incorrectly.

-Sometimes you are just tired or overstimulated and you are quietly processing more than you can say out loud.
-And that deserves softness, not self-diagnosis!
+Sometimes you are just tired or overstimulated, and you are quietly processing more than you can say out loud.
+And that deserves softness.

 Emotional wellbeing language exists to help people who need deep care, support, and accommodation.
 It’s meant to open doors, not flatten experiences into catchphrases.
 When we treat it lightly, we risk forgetting that these words come from real lives, from people learning how to function in a world that doesn’t always meet them halfway.